Like the fish?

 You laugh, relieved you now have a legitimate excuse to call me that.
 Like the fish.

 Mahi was born in Amsterdam and grew up in the Netherlands, until she moved to the US at age 19.
 She has made art ever since she learned how to pick up a crayon, and has studied and worked in the design and art fields most of her adult life.
-Now based in Miami, she has lived in the Caribbean, Florida and California.
+Now based in South Carolina, she has lived in the Caribbean, Florida and California.
 Her home is a sailboat on which she has sailed the Western Caribbean, the Southeastern US and the US East Coast from Baltimore to Key West.

 About My Work